-The Newcastle Writers Festival will accept submissions for the 2021 program from 1 May until midnight 31 July 2020.
+The Newcastle Writers Festival will accept submissions for the 2021 program later this year, at a date to be announced.
 We welcome ideas from Hunter Region writers as well those from further afield.

 Invitations are then issued at the discretion of the Director, who designs the program well ahead of each festival.

 DO YOU RUN PROFESSIONAL DEVELOPMENT EVENTS FOR WRITERS?

 The festival runs a Masterclass for writers on Friday 3 April.
 Visit the program for details.